-The value of RMB is subject to changes in central government policies and to international economic and political developments affecting supply and demand in the China foreign exchange trading system market.
-The Group's cash, cash equivalents and restricted cash denominated in RMB amounted to RMB7,565,817 and RMB12,616,284 as at December 31, 2019 and 2020, respectively.
+The value of RMB is subject to changes by central government policies and international economic and political developments affecting supply and demand in the China foreign exchange trading system.
+The Group's cash, cash equivalents and restricted cash denominated in RMB amounted to RMB12.62 billion and RMB16.99 billion as at December 31, 2020 and 2021, respectively.